 At the close of our spring fundraiser for Land in Our Names, we will mail away our community sourced quilt to one lucky home.
 We hope that our plant dyed quilt has a life as vibrant as the fabrics and intentions of its many contributors, and that it inspires commitment to racial justice wherever in the world it newly resides.

-If you would like to support this work, you can donate to Land in Our Names at landinournames.community/support.
 A pdf pattern of the eight-point star block used in our quilt is available for free at publiclibraryquilts.com/fundraiser.
-We hope you will make a naturally dyed quilt to raise money for land and racial justice in your community, amplifying the leadership of Black, Indigenous and People of Colour.
+We hope you will consider making a naturally dyed quilt to raise money for land and racial justice in your community.